 Only you can decide if you want to restore your marriage following unfaithful behaviors.
-Our Partner Support Program helps you process your feelings and regain your trust and connection with God.
+Our Partner Support Program helps you process your feelings and regain your trust and connection, if you desire to do so.

-Victims of infidelity trauma deserve emotional health, safety, and of being heard.
-But they are often burdened with decisions about the future of their relationships and families while reeling from the traumatic discovery of unfaithfulness.
+Survivors of infidelity trauma deserve emotional health, safety, and of being heard, but they are often burdened with decisions about the future of their relationships and families while reeling from the traumatic discovery of unfaithfulness.
 This burden is profoundly unfair.
 While the betrayal occurred through no fault of their own, they deserve support and healing.

 What is Infidelity Trauma?

-People experience betrayal in a variety of relationships.
-For example, you could easily catch a friend or colleague talking about you behind your back.
-While that type of betrayal hurts, it typically doesn’t cause emotional trauma.
-This response is because you’re not as invested in those relationships.
+People experience betrayal in various relationships.
+For example, you could catch a friend or colleague talking about you behind your back.
+While that betrayal hurts, you may not respond to it by developing emotional trauma.
+That’s because you’re not as invested in those relationships.
 These kinds of relationships don’t have the power to change how you see yourself or affect how you see the world.
 Intimate partner relationships do.

-Committed relationships and marriages hold a similar weight as caregiver relationships as they provide safety and empowerment to those within them.
+Committed relationships and marriages are like caregiver relationships in that they provide safety and empowerment to those within them.
 So when your partner betrays you, you feel like your entire life is crumbling.
-You feel as though you’ve lost your safety, and you question your ability to succeed in the world.
+You feel like you’ve lost your safety and question your ability to succeed in the world.
 If a large part of your relationship is a lie, you wonder what other things in your life are lies too.

 Anyone who experiences trauma is likely to have some trauma symptoms.
 These symptoms include things like difficulty sleeping or regulating emotions.
 Some people experience these symptoms, adjust, and cope.
-But when multiple debilitating symptoms continue for a month or longer, it could mean you have Post-Traumatic Stress Disorder.
+But when multiple debilitating symptoms continue for three months or longer, it could mean you have Post-Traumatic Stress Disorder.